itzbashar06/python-for-devops/README.md

  23. lambda:- it is used to create small, anonymous functions.
  24. with:- it is used for content management ensuring thet certain operations are performed before and after a block of code.
  25. global:- it is used to declare a global variable within a functions scope.
  26. nonlocal:- it is used to declare a variable as nonlocal, which allows modifying a variable in an enclosing scope.

+# Understanding Variables in Python
+ In Python, a variable is a names storage location used to store data, varables are essential for programming as they allow us to work with data, manipulate it and make our code more flexible and reuseable.

+# Variable Scope and Lidetime
+* Variable Scoep:- In python, variables have different scopes, which determine where in the code the variable can be accessed.
+There are mainly two types of variable scopes.
+1. Local Scope:- Variables defined within a function have local scope and are only accessible inside that function.
+   Ex:- def my_function():
+               x = 10  # Local Variable
+               print(x)
+2. Global Scope:- Variables defined outside of any fuction have global scope and can be accessed throuthout the entire code.
+   Ex:- y = 20   # Global Scope
+        def another_function():
+                    print(y)

+Variable Lifetime:-The lifetime of a variable is determined by when it is created and when it is destroyed or goes out of scope.
+Local variables exist only while the function is being executed, while global variables exist for the entire duration of the program.